 What resources are available for child-serving agencies?

 Our Child and Youth Services Resource Guide provides county Departments of Social Services and other stakeholders with information and resources about mental health, substance use disorder, and IDD services that may be available through Vaya for children and youth who are enrolled in Medicaid.
 Services include community-based and residential treatment.

 What is the Geriatric and Adult Mental Health Specialty Team?

-Complex care management includes education and support opportunities through the Geriatric and Adult Mental Health Specialty Team.
-The team serves professional staff, family caregivers and other individuals who care for or work with older adults experiencing dementia or other behavioral health concerns.
+Care management includes education and support opportunities through the Geriatric and Adult Mental Health Specialty Team.
+The team serves professional staff, family caregivers, and other individuals who care for or work with older adults experiencing dementia or other behavioral health concerns.